Sign a new lease at Fort Des Moines Living and receive your first month FREE!

 Prices Include Internet + ALL Utilities

-Fort Des Moines Living offers completely renovated, affordable one and two bedroom apartments located in the heart of Des Moines' south side.
-This urban community provides quiet streets, pleasant walking paths, and play areas.
+Fort Des Moines Living offers completely renovated, all income restricted one and two bedroom apartments in Des Moines.
+This pet-friendly urban community provides quiet streets, pleasant walking paths, and play areas.
 All buildings are designed with key fob access, on-site property management, and ALL UTILITIES ARE PAID FOR!

 The historic structure remains in place but you won't believe what you see inside!

 Qualifications for the affordable housing units is dependent upon income level and household size, as well as student status.
 Please contact a leasing agent to see if you are eligible for affordable housing at Fort Des Moines Living.

 Our location is within walking distance to Blank Park Zoo/Golf Course, as well as the South Suburban YMCA.
 It is within minutes of grocery stores, Southridge Mall, and other helpful services.
 Visit the Neighborhood Page to see a map of all nearby amenities.

 The cost of electric, water, and waste disposal is included in the price of rent.
 Check out the Amenities page to discover all of the amenities Fort Des Moines Living has to offer.

 Fort Des Moines is one of only twenty-four national landmarks in Iowa.
 This site has significant history dating back to World War I and II.

 Fort Des Moines is recognized as the first place where black men were trained and commissioned as officers in the United States Army.
 This is also the home of the first Women’s Army Auxiliary Corps, where more than 72,000 women completed training to assist the war effort during World War II.
 The national historic site and some of the buildings date back to the turn of the twentieth century and have been adapted and reused for over one hundred years.